 Native Woodland Establishment

-Focus is on nature creation (Grant and Premium Categories 9-10)
+Focus is on maximizing biodiversity value (Grant and Premium Categories 9-10)

 The Native Woodland Establishment Scheme (NWS Est.) supports the establishment of new native woodlands on 'green field' sites.
 Its focus is on native species, minimal site disturbance and long-term ‘close-to-nature’ management.

 It may present opportunities for planting in various environmentally sensitive areas.

 The Native Woodland Establishment Scheme provides opportunities to protect and expand Ireland’s native woodland resource and associated biodiversity and is a key biodiversity measure within Ireland’s national forest policy.